 The Caption property determines the text that appears in the title bar of the FileBox window.
 If undefined, Caption defaults to "Save As" if FileMode is 'Write' or to "Open" if FileMode is 'Read'.
+Similarly, if FileMode is 'Write', the button captions are "Save" and "Cancel", and if FileMode is 'Read' the button caption are "Open" and "Cancel".

 The Directory property contains a simple character vector which specifies the initial directory from which a list of suitable files is displayed.